 Offered throughout the District.
 For information in Green Bay: (920) 498-5444.
 For information in Marinette: (715) 735-9361.
 For information in Sturgeon Bay: (920) 746-4900.
-Toll-free: (800) 422-NWTC, ext.
-5444.
+Toll-free: (888) 385-6982.

 Emergency Medical Technician-Basic students perform emergency patient care and basic life support skills in compliance with the Wisconsin scope of practice including the transport of injured and ill patients to hospital emergency departments.